We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-- cut harmful fermentation of proteins in the gut
+- cut the harmful fermentation of proteins in the gut

 - improve the immune system response

-While not every prebiotic fiber will act the same way, a diet rich in prebiotics may help ensure the intestinal flora are healthy.
+Although not every prebiotic fiber will act the same way, eating a diet rich in prebiotics may help ensure that the intestinal flora is healthy.

 Another potential benefit is that Lipozene is a relatively simple form of weight loss supplement.

 Most people tolerate glucomannan well.
-Some people may be more sensitive to soluble fibers, and mild reactions in the digestive system may occur.
+However, some people may be more sensitive to soluble fibers, and mild reactions in the digestive system may occur.

-Some side effects may be worse if the person does not drink enough water along with the glucomannan, as the fiber is highly absorbent and may take water from the body.
+Some side effects may be worse if the person does not drink enough water with glucomannan, as the fiber may take water from the body.

 Glucomannan may also reduce the absorption of certain medications.
-People can talk to a doctor before taking Lipozene to be sure it will not interact with any medications.
+A person can talk with a doctor before taking Lipozene to ensure that it will not interact with any of their medications.

-People who have difficulty swallowing capsules may want to avoid Lipozene.
+For this reason, people who have difficulty swallowing capsules should avoid Lipozene.

-Anyone experiencing serious side effects, such as chest pain, difficulty breathing or swallowing after taking Lipozene must seek immediate medical attention.
+Anyone who is experiencing serious side effects after taking Lipozene — such as chest pain, difficulty breathing, or difficulty swallowing — must seek immediate medical attention.